Research clusters

 Nature and Spirituality

-The research cluster Nature and Spirituality brings together a number of fields across CCRS, such as the Study of Religions, Assyriology, Chinese studies, Center for Applied Ecological Thinking, Center for Contemporary Buddhist Studies, Copenhagen Center for the Study of Theosophy and Esotericism, and Asian studies in order to foster innovative, creative, and interdisciplinary research related to understanding the plurality of spiritual understandings of nature, globally and throughout history.
+The research cluster Nature and Spirituality brings together several fields across CCRS, such as the Study of Religions, Assyriology, Chinese studies, Center for Applied Ecological Thinking, Center for Contemporary Buddhist Studies, Copenhagen Center for the Study of Theosophy and Esotericism, and Asian studies to foster innovative, creative, and interdisciplinary research related to understanding the plurality of spiritual understandings of nature, globally and throughout history.
 This includes lifestyles, ethics, practices, and the consequential consequences of various spiritual and secular perspectives.
 Especially a more nuanced understanding of the genealogies of ideas and practices that have led up to current discourses about nature and ecology will be explored.
 Alongside conventional thought, new spiritual perspectives continue to emerge and more established religions redefine themselves to address the challenges.
 Sometimes the new perspectives come up as countercurrents to mainstream thought and sometimes they become mainstream in themselves.
-By understanding the origin, history, and change of spiritual perspectives on nature, their entanglement with secular perspectives, and the continuing debates about the past and the future from a number of different disciplinary backgrounds, we aim to contribute useful knowledge that can be used in the furthering current debates in society at large.
+By understanding the origin, history, and change of spiritual perspectives on nature, their entanglement with secular perspectives, and the continuing debates about the past and the future from many different disciplinary backgrounds, we aim to contribute useful knowledge that can be used in the furthering current debates in society at large.
 The cluster will hold regular meetings, and seminars, invite guest lecturers and explore further large-scale research possibilities.

-Co-ordinator: Tim Rudbøg
+Coordinator: Tim Rudbøg

 State, Symbolism and Space